milyin/project-root-patch/README.md

 - `get_project_root()` returns that path at runtime.

 If this crate is compiled from within `CARGO_HOME` (i.e., used as a dependency outside your workspace), the build will panic to avoid misconfiguration.

+## CLI

+You can run it either directly or via the Cargo subcommand alias:

+- Direct: `prebindgen-project-root install <path>`
+- Cargo: `cargo prebindgen-project-root install <path>`